Hours on a vaccine hotline: As more people are eligible, appointment registration hits snags

 "Our schedule and ability to vaccinate depends solely on receiving vaccines from the New York State Department of Health," Poloncarz said.
 "We do not have another source.
 We either get the vaccines from the New York State Department of Health or they authorize the transfer of vaccine doses from another location.
 Supplies are extremely limited."

-He also expressed concern that vaccination appointments made with the county has made for later this week are at risk of being canceled if more vaccine does not arrive soon.
+He also expressed concern that vaccination appointments made with the county for later this week are at risk of being canceled if more vaccine does not arrive soon.

 While pharmacies are not yet able to administer Covid-19 vaccines, he said, that should be coming soon and will target senior citizens.

-In the meantime, he said, he urged those who qualify for a vaccine under 1B who can wait, such as those who are younger and healthy, delay until older adults at highest risk for death have the chance to be vaccinated.
+In the meantime, he urged those who qualify for a vaccine under 1B who can wait, such as those who are younger and healthy, to delay until older adults at highest risk for death have the chance to be vaccinated.

 "I'm not getting my vaccine until I'm eligible, and I'm certainly not going to get my vaccine before my parents get the vaccine," he said.
 "That would be stupid."